 Female foeticide is the abortion of a female fetus illegally.
-People with a very high preference of a boy often take the extreme steps from not having a girl.
-Girl fetus are aborted or killed after the gender was determined by ultrasonography.
+People with a very high preference for a boy often take extreme steps from not having a girl.
+Girl fetuses are aborted or killed after the gender was determined by ultrasonography.
 Pre-natal sex determination is illegal in India since 1994.
-But it is widely carried out illegally in many clinics and some people even travel out of the country to know the gender of the fetus .
+But it is widely carried out illegally in many clinics and some people even travel out of the country to know the gender of the fetus.

-The pregnant woman or the mother is helpless in most of the cases because her own survival may depend upon listening to the parents of her husband.
+The pregnant woman or the mother is helpless in most cases because her own survival may depend upon listening to the parents of her husband.
 The Beti Bachao, or Save girls campaign, has been underway in many Indian communities since the early 2000s.
-The campaign uses the media to raise awareness of the gender disparities creating, and resulting from, sex-selective abortion.
-Beti Bachao activities include rallies, posters, short videos and television commercials, some of which are sponsored by state and local governments and other organizations.
+The campaign uses the media to raise awareness of the gender disparities created and resulting from, sex-selective abortion.
+Beti Bachao’s activities include rallies, posters, short videos, and television commercials, some of which are sponsored by state and local governments and other organizations.

 What Can We Do?

-Dowry is strongly embedded in the culture and tradition of India and few of its neighboring countries.
-It is extremely difficult to completely abolish this system.
-Even highly educated and economically self independent girls would not like to get married without bringing jewelry, furniture and other expensive gifts from their parents as a tradition.
+Dowry is strongly embedded in the culture and tradition of India and a few of its neighboring countries.
+It is extremely difficult to completely abolish this system overnight.
+Even highly educated and economically self-independent girls would not like to get married without bringing jewelry, furniture, and other expensive items from their parents as a tradition.
 Breaking this tradition is usually associated with dishonoring one’s family and risking torture or humiliation.

-Every body in the society has a huge responsibility to end this social custom.
-A very practical approach could be, if the groom and his family STRICTLY refuse to accept any gift in any from the bride’s family.
-Some young activists in India has set up online matrimonial sites like Without Dowry and Dowry Free Marriage to register for dowry free marriage.
+That said, everybody in society holds a responsibility to end this social custom.
+A very practical approach could be if the groom and his family STRICTLY refuse to accept any gift from the bride’s family.
+Some young activists in India have set up online matrimonial sites like Without Dowry and Dowry Free Marriage to register for dowry-free marriage.
 Considering the far-reaching consequences, it is time for all of us to stand up against this evil practice.